Pop Star (Ken Hirai song)

 "Pop Star" is a song by Japanese singer Ken Hirai.
 The single went on to top the 2005 Oricon Charts and is known for its remarkable music video, featuring Ken in seven different personas, including a raccoon and his own manager.
-The Video also helped Hirai break into the US and Canadian Markets where stations would play the video despite the fact that it was in Japanese.
+The Video also helped Hirai break into the US and Canadian markets where stations would play the video despite the fact that it was in Japanese.

 The song is the theme song of the Japanese drama Kiken na Aneki starring Ito Misaki.

-Hip-hop artist KREVA performed a parody of this song, "RAP STAR," at his appearance at COUNTDOWN JAPAN 05/06 in 2005 and during his 2006 tour, KREVA TOUR 2006 Ai Jibun Haku ~Kokuminteki Gyoji~.
+Hip-hop artist Kreva performed a parody of this song, "Rap Star", at his appearance at Countdown Japan 05/06 in 2005 and during his 2006 tour, Kreva Tour 2006 Ai Jibun Haku: Kokuminteki Gyoji.

 Composition

-Pop Star is in the key of F major, a 4/4 time signature, and a tempo of 140 beats per minute.
+"Pop Star" is in the key of F major, a 4/4 time signature, and a tempo of 140 beats per minute.

-The melody ranges almost 2 octaves from C3 to B♭4.
-If including background vocals, the vocal range is 2 octaves and 2 semitones from C3 to D5.
+The melody ranges almost 2 octaves from C_{3} to B♭_{4}.
+If including background vocals, the vocal range is 2 octaves and 2 semitones from C_{3} to D_{5}.